andrewcaiuuu/reddit-email-notifier/README.md

-email you about new posts that fuzzymatch keywords. can be used to check for specific products in used product subreddits. secrets json:
+email you about new posts that fuzzymatch keywords. <br />
+can be used to check for specific products in used product subreddits. <br />
+secrets json:
+'''
 {
   "CLIENT_ID": "CLIENT_ID",
   "CLIENT_SECRET": "CLIENT_SECRET",
   "USER_AGENT": "USER_AGENT",